Last Updated on May 28, 2022 by Editorial Staff

 For many women, exploring, discovering, and pursuing their own sexual pleasure was not something we were ever taught or encouraged to do.
 That seems to be changing, and the good news is apparently, it’s never too late to learn!

 As a mother of three young girls, I have already written in newspapers about woeful sex education for our children, but what I’m realising is that many adults are also in the dark about playing in the dark.
-Like me, many middle-aged women are either embarking on the dating scene again, or want to revamp their existing relationship now that the breeding years are done.
-But many are either talking themselves celibate or like me, haven’t dated since last century.
+Like me, many middle-aged women are either embarking on the dating scene again or want to revamp their existing relationships now that the breeding years are done.
+But many are either talking themselves celibate or like me, haven’t dated since the last century.

 Sex education was non-existent, and most of us had to learn as we went.
 So I was eager to hear what Renée Denyer from Sh!
 Women’s Erotic Emporium had to say at the last session of the Mutton Club’s inaugural conference.
 She didn’t disappoint.